mami-project/pto3-go/doc/ANALYZER.md

 raw data through `/raw` resources and creates new observation sets by posting to `/obs/create`.
 An analyzer retrieves observation sets from `/obs/` and likewise creates new observation sets by posting to `/obs/create`

+# MAMI Project developed normalizers and analyzers

+Tools for normalizing and analyzing [PATHspider](https://pathspider.net) output (originally focused on ECN, with future support for other plugins) are in the [pto3-ecn](/mami-project/pto3-ecn) repository.

+Tools for dealing with Tracebox output (with future support for other traceroute-like tools and data sources) are in the [pto3-trace](/mami-project/pto3-trace) repository.